project-fifo/docs/general/clustering.rst

 Stateless
 +++++++++

-Maintaining availability in stateless applications is pretty simple, it's 'the cloud way': you can fire up multiple instances and since they don't need to share state a failing instance can simply be replaced by a new one or discarded altogether.
+Maintaining availability in stateless applications is pretty simple, it's 'the cloud way': you can fire up multiple instances and since they don't need to share state, a failing instance can simply be replaced by a new one or discarded altogether.

 The following components are stateless:

 - `Wiggle <../wiggle.html>`_
 - `Jingles <../jingles.html>`_

-To maintain availability you will have to spawn at least two of each and put them behind a load balancer.
+To maintain availability, you will have to spawn at least two of each and put them behind a load balancer.
 In the current version this task has to be performed by the user.

 ____